Layla-P/CodingClinic/content/workshops/c-sharp-ws-1.md

 ## Setting up our development environment.

-To get started with C# we will need to download a [Software Development Kit](https://dotnet.microsoft.com/download), or SDK.
-C# runs on a framework called .NET (dot net) and we will download the .NET SDK here.
+To get started with C# we will need to download a Software Development Kit, or SDK.
+C# runs on a framework called .NET (dot net) and we will download the [.NET Core SDK here](https://dotnet.microsoft.com/download).
 We will specifically be using the .NET Core framework as it works on Windows, Mac and Linux - known as cross-platform.
 Choose the correct download for your operating system, e.g. Windows, and follow the installation instructions.

 We will also need a code editor to enable us to edit our code.
 [Visual Studio Code](https://code.visualstudio.com/download) is a free and very versatile editor, so let's download that one, again, choosing the right download for your operating system.